uio-bmi/immuneML/docs/source/tutorials/how_to_specify_an_analysis_with_yaml.rst

 The domain-specific language (DSL) developed for immuneML defines what the analysis YAML specification should look like.
 Depending on the specification, immuneML can execute different tasks (perform hyperparameter optimization, perform exploratory analyses or make simulated immune receptor datasets (i.e., implant signals [e.g., k-mers] into existing AIRRe datasets).
-For a full overview of all the options that can be specified, see :ref:`Specification`.
+For a full overview of all the options that can be specified, see :ref:`YAML specification`.
 An example of the full YAML specification for training an ML model through nested cross-validation is given below.

 .. highlight:: yaml